 What Would It Take to Pass Congressional Term Limits?

-The Convention of States movement has been gaining significant momentum.
+The Convention of States movement has gained significant momentum.
 As of 2026, 19 states have passed resolutions calling for a Convention of States under Article V — with term limits on federal officeholders as one of the specified topics.
 Reaching 34 states remains the goal, and the campaign continues in multiple state legislatures.
-A Convention of States specifically limited to the topics of term limits, fiscal restraints, and limiting federal power would allow state delegates to propose a term limits amendment directly to the American people for ratification — without waiting for Congress to act.
+A Convention of States limited to the topics of term limits, fiscal restraints, and limiting federal power would allow state delegates to propose a term-limits amendment directly to the American people for ratification — without waiting for Congress to act.

 The bottom line: term limits will only happen when the American people elect representatives who are committed to passing them — cosponsoring the amendment, supporting the Convention of States process, and refusing to become the career politicians they were elected to replace.

-Florida’s 16th District — covering communities from Bradenton and Lakewood Ranch to Brandon, Riverview, and Sun City Center — is full of hardworking families who feel like Washington doesn’t listen to them.
+Florida’s 14th Congressional District — covering communities from Brandon and Valrico through Riverview and Plant City down to Sun City Center — is full of hardworking families who feel like Washington does not listen to them.

 That feeling has a structural cause.
 When the same members of Congress serve 20, 30, or 40 years, they stop representing their constituents and start representing their own interests — fundraising networks, lobbyists, and party leadership.
 Seniority becomes more valuable than constituent service.
 Relationships with donors become more important than relationships with voters.